sarah-antillia/TensorFlow-FlexUNet-Image-Segmentation-STARE-Retinal-Vessel/READM.md

 The loss (bce_dice_loss) to this STARE/test was very low, and dice_coef very high as shown below.
 <br>
 <pre>
-ategorical_crossentropy,0.0683
+categorical_crossentropy,0.0569
-dice_coef_multiclass,0.9677
+dice_coef_multiclass,0.9704
 </pre>
 <br>

 <h3>
 5 Inference
 </h3>
-Please move to a <b>./projects/TensorFlowFlexUNet/STARE</b> folder<br>
+Please move to <b>./projects/TensorFlowFlexUNet/STARE</b> folder<br>
-,and run the following bat file to infer segmentation regions for images by the Trained-TensorflowUNet model for STARE.<br>
+,and run the following bat file to infer segmentation regions for images by the Trained-TensorflowFlexUNet model for STARE.<br>
 <pre>
 ./3.infer.bat
 </pre>